intelops/external-docs/content/basic-startup/installation/_index.en.md

 The following steps are here to help you initialize your new website.
 If you don't know Hugo at all, we strongly suggest you learn more about it by following this [great documentation for beginners](https://gohugo.io/overview/quickstart/).

+Cypress, Jest, Selenium, Appium

 ### Create your project

-Hugo provides a `new` command to create a new website.
+Hugo provides a `new` command to create a new website.738

 ```
 hugo new site <new_project>